 Shopping places suggestion besides the famous ones

-Beijing is not only the No.1 tourist destination of China but also a true shopper's paradise.
+Beijing is not only the No.1 tourist destination in China but also a true shopper's paradise.
 As the capital of China, Beijing has been a center for commerce for centuries.
 Shopping in Beijing is different from shopping in Hong Kong or New York, since not only famous brand name fashions are available, but also many local products from around China that cannot be found anywhere else.
 There are many unique shops in Beijing that have been in operation for centuries and still offer the same high-quality products that they have always offered.
 Beijing is full of areas that sell wonderfully unique oriental items.
-Things like Peking (Beijing) Opera masks, handmade toys, Shadow Puppets, and traditional clothing are all available in your Beijing tours.
+Things like Peking (Beijing) Opera masks, handmade toys, Shadow Puppets, and traditional clothing are all available on your Beijing tours.

-Besides the famous Wangfujing Street, Xiushui Street and Panjiayuan Antique Market, you can also find some interesting places to shop.
+Besides the famous Wangfujing Street, Xiushui Street, and Panjiayuan Antique Market, you can also find some interesting places to shop.

 Nanluoguxiang (South Gong and Drum Lane):